SciML/SciMLExpectations.jl/docs/src/tutorials/optimization_under_uncertainty.md

 ## Considering Uncertainty

 We now wish to introduce uncertainty in `p[2]`, the coefficient of restitution.
-This is defined via a continuous univiate distribution from Distributions.jl.
+This is defined via a continuous univariate distribution from Distributions.jl.
 We can then run a Monte Carlo simulation of 100 trajectories via the `EnsembleProblem` interface.

 ```@example control
 using Distributions